edvilme/chrome-quizzer/README.md

 ## ⚠️ Known Limitations

-- Only works on pages with readable article content
+- Only works on pages with readable article content or PDF documents
 - Requires Chrome's experimental AI features to be enabled
 - AI models need to be downloaded on first use (may take a few minutes)
 - Quiz quality depends on article content and AI model capabilities
 - Non-English articles are automatically translated to English, which may affect nuance and context in quiz generation
+- PDF text extraction may not work perfectly with complex layouts, scanned documents, or image-based PDFs